Universal’s opening of “Fifty Shades Freed” has launched with $5.6 million at 3,150 North American locations in Thursday night previews.

-Friday estimates showed Sony’s launch of family comedy “Peter Rabbit” should wind up with $5.5 million on Friday, leaving it above earlier forecasts at about $22 million at 3,725 sites.
-Warner Bros.’ debut of Clint Eastwood’s thriller “15:17 to Paris” is performing in line with earlier projections with around $12 million at 3,042 venues for the weekend.
+Sony’s launch of family comedy “Peter Rabbit” should wind up at about $16 million at 3,725 sites, while Warner Bros.’ debut of Clint Eastwood’s thriller “15:17 to Paris” is likely to take in about $12 million at 3,042 venues.

-The weekend should see a significant increase in moviegoing in the wake of a slow Super Bowl session with $94 million overall, according to comScore.
-Moviegoing will receive another major boost over the Presidents Day weekend with Disney-Marvel’s “Black Panther” forecasted to take in as much as $150 million during the Friday-Monday period.
+The weekend should see a significant increase in moviegoing in the wake of a slow Super Bowl session with $94 million overall, according to comScore, as studios remained reluctant to open major titles during the frenzy surrounding the pro football championship.

 “Fifty Shades Freed” sees Jamie Dornan and Dakota Johnson return as Christian Grey and Anastasia Steele in the conclusion of the events set in motion in 2015’s “Fifty Shades of Grey” and 2017’s “Fifty Shades Darker.”
 Together, the first two films of the trilogy have grossed nearly $950 million worldwide.
 Universal has been promoting “Fifty Shades Freed” in recent months with the single-entendre tagline, “Don’t Miss the Climax.”